Metal Core PCB

 Also, it has a dielectric layer that stays between the metal core and the copper layer of the PCB.
 So, the metal core merges with the conductors via the SMD and vias, usually on top or at the base.

-For the double layer metal core PCB, the metal core is usually the conductor layers.
+For the double layer metal core PCB, the metal core is usually the conductor layer.
 You can also find the conductor layers lying beside the metalcore.
 Here, the metal cores are iron alloys, aluminum, or copper.

 Multilayer Metal Core PCB